amarell/lichess-scraper/README.md

 ## User traversal algorithm

+This simple algorithm is used to collect games from players of all levels.

 1. Start at a random user
 2. Get their biggest loss
    - Repeat steps for their opponent